It was Friday.

 And, I wanted to be a better attorney than the one we had.

 At that point, I wanted to change my major from biology to political science.

 But I couldn’t.
 It was too late.

 I took the LSAT’s and headed to law school.

-On my first day in law school, I found it fitting to take dad’s split-leather tan briefcase with me to carry my books.
+On my first day in law school, I found it fitting to take dad’s tan leather briefcase with me to carry my books.
 It was a bittersweet moment that only I’d be privy to.